Sudipto892/Cash-App/README.md

 - Here are some of the features of Cash App:

--Send and receive money with friends and family -Deposit your paycheck or tax refund
+- Send and receive money with friends and family
+- Deposit your paycheck or tax refund
--Buy and sell Bitcoin
+- Buy and sell Bitcoin
--Invest in stocks
+- Invest in stocks
--Get a free debit card
+- Get a free debit card
--Get paid early with direct deposit
+- Get paid early with direct deposit